The boom in crowdfunding has produced an army of crowdfunding consultants, but are they really worth your time?

 The second point is that most campaigns just don’t have it in their budget to hire a good crowdfunding consultant.
 If you’re only looking to raise a few thousand to edit and format your first ebook, how much sense does it make to pay a consultant $500 (on top of the 8% in platform and processing fees)?
 Statistics from Kickstarter shows us that nearly 72% of campaigns have a goal of $10,000 or less.

-Your best bet is to work through an ebook on the process, develop your idea and then (at most) seek a one-hour review from a consultant.
+Your best bet is to work through an ebook on the process (or use this website!), develop your idea and then (at most) seek a one-hour review from a consultant.

 Crowdfunding Consultant Question #3: How much are crowdfunding consultants worth?